 Seriously, I love my Canadian snacks.
 Not only is our version of Smarties and Hershey Kisses better than the UK or American version, we have our own line of “specialty” snacks that are not exported outside of the country.
 Of course, I didn’t know this when we left Canada all those years ago.
 As I skurry the isles looking for something, anything, that I recognize, I come to the quick realization that I am forever at the mercy of the German bakery.
 Not a horrible trade, mind you, but a devastating blow to my road trip snack packs.

-4 – Tim Hortons.
+4 – Tim Hortons

 Thought this would be higher on the list, didn’t you?
-While I do miss Timmies tremendously, I technically got my fix while we were in Scotland last summer and Coffee can be ordered on Amazon.
+While I do miss Timmies tremendously, I technically got my fix while we were in Scotland last summer and Coffee can be ordered from Amazon.
 Tim bits aren’t easily replaced but the Quarkinis available at most German bakeries come in close second.

 I even have the kids calling them Tim Bits (it’s the English word for Quarkinis, of course), in order to make the transition a little easier come moving day.